How to Be Happy

 The populace was top of mind after the disastrous November 2024 election that restored Trump to power.
 Clearly, voters cannot be relied upon to save a nation from the descent.
 Those familiar with history already knew this, of course, as authoritarians are often highly popular, plus polarization and the two-party trap grease the wheels (see Three Thoughts on Democracy).
 Still, the outcomes were horrifying.
 Trump lost the popular vote in 2016 by 3 million (winning power through the Electoral College, itself an anti-democratic lunacy that makes it much harder for the people to stop a tyrant), lost the popular vote in 2020 by 7 million, then won the popular vote by 2 million in 2024.
 The Democrats earned 6 million fewer votes in 2024 compared to the prior contest.
 Hispanics, young people (especially men), and other groups shifted toward Trump.
 77 million people — a mix of true believers and the conservatives and moderates who dislike Trump but are compelled to stop the evil Democrats — gave Trump the presidency once more, after all we’ve witnessed, all his awful words and deeds, the chaos and insanity, his pathological lying, extremist policies, demagogic tendencies, attempts to undermine democracy and the rule of law, and his extracurricular criminality (found guilty of or liable for falsifying business records, forcing his fingers into a woman’s vagina, defamation, and defrauding banks and insurance companies).
 People simply don’t care.
 Not enough to stick with the Blue candidate or abandon the Red one.
 That someone like this can keep winning does not bode well for the American future.

 Yet the 2024 election brought into sharp relief a more profound absurdity of the populace.
 It’s what one might call the know-nothing voter or, more charitably, the reactive voter.
 On Election Day there were worrying spikes in U.S.-based Google searches of “Who is running for president?” and “Did Joe Biden drop out?”
 And after: “Can I change my vote?”
 In yet another infamous, shocking street interview on Jimmy Kimmel Live, people were asked, on the day after the election, if they were planning to vote.
 Respondents were unaware the election was over, and at times unaware of who competed.
 In a post on socials, an Hispanic man was stunned to learn, after voting for Trump in hopes of lower gas prices, that Trump favored mass deportations.
+Earlier on, a Trump voter saw her undocumented husband deported; she had thought only dangerous criminals would be seized.
 Some voters indeed have regrets, seemingly not understanding what they supported.
 One must use caution with such things (the anecdotal, the selected for entertainment value, searches of dumb searches impacting search data), but plenty of people know nothing of politics, they do not consume the news, even in a social media age that makes it difficult to avoid.
 But some of them still vote!
 How large a voting bloc they represent is impossible to know.
 Thousands?
 Millions?
 There’s probably some crossover between know-nothing voters and swing voters.
 56% of Biden’s 2020 supporters switched to Trump in 2024 (3-4% of Trump’s 2020 voters voted Democrat).
 In 2020, nearly 6% of Americans voted for the opposite party they had in 2016, with more switching to the Democrats.
 13% of Trump’s voters in 2016 had backed Obama in 2012.
 There is an army of 8-9 million people each election who are unmoored from the parties; some in this number are probably unmoored from coherent political ideology and awareness of basic happenings.
 They simply react.
 In 2024 they raced to Trump over inflation, just as they raced to Obama in 2008 over economic turmoil.
 It was a fantasy to believe Biden’s dominant victory in 2020 was a repudiation of Trump himself, rather than a fear-based reaction to economic strife and COVID.
 The economy is basically always the top concern of voters, so it’s likely jumping ship in hard times hoping that the other party will somehow aid survival and prosperity, no devotion to either free markets or government intervention, to beliefs and ideology, to be found.
 This is understandable, as people are crushed by poverty and desperate to meet their personal needs, but it might spell doom for democracy.
 If concerns about authoritarianism and criminality cannot at some point, among moveable voters, override other concerns, or never even register due to lack of awareness, we are in grave trouble.
 Of course, this rogue element has the potential to save us as well, as the bewildered herd will rush away from a would-be tyrant overseeing a bad economy, but this only works as long as meaningful elections persist.

 Around 90 million Americans, per usual, did not vote in 2024, another boon to a potential authoritarian.
 Many people are too busy trying to survive to pay attention to politics or vote; many feel it won’t make a difference in their lives.
 So many in this bloc do not know what’s happening either (the know-nothing non-voter), a dangerous reality.